Plan9-Archive/antshill/doc/livecd.md

 	games/doom

 will launch the standard Doom 1 game without needing to download, place, and rename any .wad files.
 The 64-bit livecd also includes a chess program by Umbraticus with some engine ports by QWX.
-Read

-	man chess

-for usage instructions.
-Byouki-onna contributed "ehget", a directory-downloader script for ehentai.org.
+Read "man chess" for usage instructions.
+Byouki-onna contributed "ehget", a directory-downloader script for ehentai.org, and juku, timed flashcard repetition for learning.
 Another addition is spew's "aplay" and "volume" music tools located at games/aplay and games/volume.
+Also included is Kvik's "clone" utility for fcp-style fast copies of full directories.

 ### Who is this for?